| 1. |

 In most cases adding an extension or addition to your home increases the square

-footage so it is very important that you contact your insurance agent to
+footage so it is very important that you contact your insurance agent to discuss

-Your homeowner insurance policy limits need to be adjusted to reflect the
+insurance policy limits need to be adjusted to reflect the increased size.
+In many

-increased size.
-In many cases the increase in coverage only results in a small
+cases the increase in coverage only results in a small increase in premium.
+There

-increase in premium.
-There are also ways to increase your coverage limits while
+are also ways to increase your coverage limits while keeping your policy premium

-keeping your policy premium the same.
+the same.

 Renovations or Upgrades

-Renovating or upgrading your home usually does not involve an increase in the
+Renovating or upgrading your home usually does not involve an increase in the home's

-your homeowner insurance policy.
-The materials used to renovate or upgrade your
+policy.
+The materials used to renovate or upgrade your home require extra coverage

-home require extra coverage to protect you properly.
-This increased coverage in
+to protect you properly.
+This increased coverage in your homeowner insurance policy

-your homeowner insurance policy may only cause a small increase in your annual
+may only cause a small increase in your annual premium but may save you thousands

-premium but may save you thousands in the event of a claim.
+in the event of a claim.

-For more information and expert advice related to your particular situation
+For more information and expert advice related to your particular situation please

-please submit a free no-obligation homeowners
+submit a free no-obligation homeowners quote.

 |